-Acoustic Dynamics' calculations and analysis indicate that all noise emission associated with the use and operation of the proposed swim school will achieve compliance with the various relevant noise emission criteria.
+Acoustic Dynamics' calculations and analysis indicate that all noise emission associated with the use and operation of the swim school (inclusive of the proposed modifications) will achieve compliance with the various relevant noise emission criteria.
 Never-the-less, we provide the following recommendations that should be incorporated into the proposed swim school to ensure noise emission is adequately managed and minimised during operation of the swim school.